tgrez/kafka-producer-idempotence/README.md

 * docker installed and available as a unix socket at /var/run/docker.sock (should work with default install)
 * current user added to the docker group
 * Haskell's Stack installed
-* librdkafka version 1.0 installed (use Confluent repository to get the latest version)
+* librdkafka version 1.0 or later installed (use Confluent repository to get the latest version)
 * git installed